 According to an informal survey on the site PastoralCareInc.com, 35 percent of Christian adults admit to habitually drinking too much, and 17 percent to using drugs not prescribed by a doctor.
 The epidemic of addiction has spread everywhere, affecting people of faith as well as others.
 But instead of reaching out to those who struggle, many Christians turn away.

 Why?
 A lack of understanding of the nature of addiction is partly to blame.
 Some don't realize that it is a disease, with a strong physical component.
 They see it primarily as a spiritual problem, a weakness in someone’s nature that must be fixed.
-This can lead them to try and effect change through persuasion or pressure, which only serves to create a negative atmosphere.
+This can lead them to try and effect change through persuasion or pressure, which only creates a negative atmosphere.

 A popular phrase used in recovery programs is, “You're only as sick as your secrets.”
 Too many Christians who struggle with addiction keep silent rather than face disapproval from their congregation.
 Fortunately, we can all be part of breaking this pattern.

 Even a quick online search will provide lots of useful information about addictive disorders.
 But as Christians, we have an additional resource literally at our fingertips.
 The Bible has a lot to say to us in terms of reaching out and ministering to those who struggle.

 Jesus is Our Model